by Lady H

 The blast of cool night air hits me like a wall of ice.
-I don’t know whether it’s the drastic change in temperature, too much alcohol, or pure relief at finally being out, but I can’t move more than a few places before I throw up into the drain.
+Whether it’s the drastic change in temperature, too much alcohol, or pure relief at finally being out, I can’t move more than a few paces before I throw up into the drain.
 My stomach empties itself over and over, until nothing is produced but florescent bile, and then finally I'm just retching up nothing.

 When my stomach has finished convulsing, I try to distance myself from Castle and the drain, and head around the corner of the building with no set destination in mind.
 Walking past the main glass doors to the shopping complex within, I catch sight of myself in the glass.

 I gasp at the stranger staring back at me, green eyes just like mine blinking in surprise.
 A tangle of fiery hair has escaped her bun, hanging limp about her shoulders.
 There’s an ugly dark stain on the front of her emerald dress.
 Her skin looks sheeny and sticky; she’s so dishevelled she’s barely recognisable.

 For a moment I rest my sweaty forehead on the cool glass, succeeding in numbing my headache somewhat.
 I’m disgusted at myself, and my reflection.
-Why did I think any of this was a good idea?
-Why didn’t I just stay in bed, catch up on some Cambridge University reading?
+Why would anyone think any of this was a good idea?
+My time would have been better spent in bed, catching up on some Cambridge University reading.

 My brain is thumping; it’s about to bounce right out of my scull.
 Something’s still nagging me about those pills, the trance-like state of the dancers, and Blue Eyes.
 I’m in no fit state to make sense of it all now though.